 “Have a great day.”
 I said as we all dashed away, my seven year old cheering on his brother “you can make it, hold on…we are almost there!”

-Later in the car I was remembering something I had read a few years before.
+As we drove home I remembered something I had read a few years before.
 It was a blog post from a mom talking about how when we choose non-punitive parenting we give up the notion we can control our children.
 She also wrote that when we parent without the intent to control, we open the door to public admonishments from total strangers that just don’t get what we are trying to do, or we eventually just give into the public pressure to be a “good, stern parent” and fall back into controlling ways.
-I think she was right in a way, it’s true, sometimes I think I have to “DO” something so other people will see I am “parenting” because sometimes people do make comments and it makes me pause.

 Peace & Be Well,